-The RSE’s Research Awards programme invites applications across six different research funding opportunities to support all to realise their potential.
+The RSE’s Research Awards programme invites applications across five different research funding opportunities to support all to realise their potential.
 Applications can be made from today.

 The RSE Research Awards programme is one of the vital funding programmes supporting Scotland’s academic researchers, nurturing promising talent, stimulating research in Scotland, and promoting international collaboration.
 Supporting Scotland’s vibrant research sectors will have a lasting benefit to the individuals and communities concerned and to broader society.